Vidste hun noget om skoven

 Dimentions variable, 2023

-After the speech I performed a poem composed of 50 questions for the woman, imagining the many ways her life could have played out.
-Afterwards, I invited the audience to continue the poem with me, by writing more questions for the woman – as an honorary ceremony for her and an attempt to centre her perspective.
-We finished by reading our questions to each other and then walked back to the exhibition, where people placed their questions in the installation Narrative Erratics for other visitors to read.
+After the speech I performed a poem composed of 50 ques- tions for the woman, imagining the many ways her life could have played out and who she might have been.
+Afterwards, I invited the audience to continue the poem with me, by wri- ting more questions for the woman – as an honorary cere- mony for her and an attempt to centre her perspective.
+We finished by reading our questions to each other and then walked back to the exhibition, where people placed their questions on the floor, making them part of the installation Narrative Erratics.

 Photo by Lasse Fisher